Support for non-academic issues

-Undergraduate students: You are encouraged to contact your Personal Tutor, or the Teaching Office, who might refer you to the UG Senior Tutor (Mrs Esther Perea) or to the Student Wellbeing Advisor.
+Undergraduate students: You are also encouraged to contact your Personal Tutor, or the Teaching Office, who may refer you to the UG Senior Tutor (Mrs Esther Perea) or to the Student Wellbeing Advisor.

 Tutoring arrangements for second year students are identical to those of the first year but a new Personal Tutor will be assigned.
-In the third year, the number of timetabled tutorials is reduced, although meetings can be arranged on request for welfare support.
+In the third year, the number of timetabled tutorials is reduced, although meetings can be arranged on request.
 Personal tutorials in the third year tend to concentrate on choice of optional modules, preparation for industrial placements, future career and general learning strategies.
 In the fourth year students are allocated a final year tutor to provide support in the closing stages of the programme and the transition to higher degrees or employment.
-Students are asked to seek help from previous years' tutors or their individual project supervisor for pastoral support.
+Students are asked to seek help from previous years' tutors or their individual project supervisor for wellbeing support.

-Msc students have a Postgraduate Tutor, Dr Imad Jaimoukha, who you can talk to about pastoral or welfare issues, and acts as a conduit to the wider range of support available in the College.
-There are also the Course Administrators and Course Directors and Postgraduate Manager, Anderson Santos.
+MSc students have a Postgraduate Tutor, Dr Imad Jaimoukha, who you can talk to about wellbeing issues, and acts as a conduit to the wider range of support available in the College.
+The Course Administrators and Course Directors and Postgraduate Manager, are also available to help you.

 Our Department's student society EESoc runs a 'Parent Scheme' for undergraduates.

 The aim is for continuing students to pair up with new students at the start of the academic year to enable them to settle better and more quickly into life at College, both academically and socially.